programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 *[Earlier in the lesson,](#section1-2) you installed the GitHub Desktop app.
 We'll now use this app to easily move your website files to a place that will serve them to visitors as webpages (GitHub Pages), where the public can then visit them online.
 This first time, we'll move all your website's files to the Web since none of them are there yet; in the future, you'll use this app whenever you've adjusted the website's files (added, edited, or deleted content or files) on your local version of the website and are ready for the same changes to appear on the public website (there's [a cheatsheet at the end of this section](#section6-1) for this).*
 1. Open the GitHub Desktop app.
 Click the **+** icon in the top left corner, and click on the "Add" option along the top of the box that appears (if "Add" isn't already selected).

-2. Click on the "Choose…" button and choose the folder containing your website files (*JekyllDemo* in my example).
-Then, click on the "Create & Add Repository" button.
+2. Click on the "Choose…" button and choose the folder (*JekyllDemo* in my example) containing your website files (if on a Mac and unable to locate this folder, your Library folder may be hidden; [use these directions](http://www.macobserver.com/tmo/article/mavericks-easily-make-user-library-folder-visible) to make it visible so the GitHub Desktop app can look navigate inside it).

+3. Then, click on the "Create & Add Repository" button (Mac) or the "Create Repository" button (Windows).
 You'll now see a list of the files to which you've made changes (additions or deletions to and of files) since the last time you copied your website code from your computer to GitHub *(in this case, we've never copied code to GitHub before, so all files are listed here as new*).

-3. In the first field, type a short description of the changes you've made since you last moved your work on the website to GitHub (space is limited).
+4. In the first field, type a short description of the changes you've made since you last moved your work on the website to GitHub (space is limited).
 In this first case, something along the lines of "My first commit!" is fine; in the future, you might want to be more descriptive to help you locate when you made a given change—e.g. writing "Added new 'Contact Me' page".

    You can use the larger text area below this to write a longer message, if needed (*it's optional*).

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-23.png)
-4. At the top of the app window, click on the third icon from the left (it will say "Add a branch" if you hover over it).
+5. At the top of the app window, click on the third icon from the left (it will say "Add a branch" if you hover over it).
 Type *gh-pages* in the "Name" field, then click the "Create branch" button.

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-24.png)

-5. Click on the "Commit to gh-pages" button near the bottom-left of the app window.
+6. Click on the "Commit to gh-pages" button near the bottom-left of the app window.

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-25.png)
-6. Click on the "Publish" button in the top-right.
+7. Click on the "Publish" button in the top-right.

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-26.png)
-7. In the popup, leave everything as-is and click the "Publish repository" button in the lower-right (*your window may not show the options related to private repositories shown in the screenshot*).
+8. In the popup, leave everything as-is and click the "Publish repository" button in the lower-right (*your window may not show the options related to private repositories shown in the screenshot*).

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-27.png)
-8. Click the "Sync" button in the upper-right
+9. Click the "Sync" button in the upper-right

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-28.png)
-9. You can now visit (and share the link to!) your live website.
+10. You can now visit (and share the link to!) your live website.
 The URL will follow the pattern of *your GitHub username DOT github.io SLASH name of your website SLASH*.
 (For example, the author's URL is [amandavisconti.github.io/JekyllDemo/](amandavisconti.github.io/JekyllDemo/).)

 ### Mini cheatsheet <a id="section6-1"></a>